ntwrkrcrt/ntwrkrcrt/README.md

-# Hi there, I'm a Backend engineer 👋
+# Hi there, I'm a Backend and Blockchain worm

-💻 Backend engineer with strong experience in **fintech and blockchain**

 ---

 ## 🚀 Tech Stack